JorjaFox/website/_posts-old-blog/2010-12-20-dont-be-a-creepy-fan.md

 I totally get that.

 However, there comes a time when you just have to chill.
 I mean, these people that we drool, fawn, and perv on are people, too.
 They have their own lives, families, communities, interests, and feelings.
-They <em>are not</em> their characters.
+They _are not_ their characters.
 Angie may play a badass cop.
 Jeri may play an ice princess Borg.
 But, that’s not them.

 [...]</blockquote>